 Situated in the Lower Zambezi National Park, this remote camp is family owned and run by the Cumings family.
 Chiawa translates to ‘place of rest’ and the fantastic staff are all skilled in faultless customer service making each guest feel special.

 Chiawa serves excellent food, which includes champagne bush breakfasts, outdoor barbecues under the stars and lunch or private dinners on a specially adapted riverboat.
-There is a pool and spacious lounge with upstairs viewing deck and the environment in camp is always very sociable.
+There is a pool and spacious lounge with upstairs viewing deck, complete with astronomy telescopes and wildlife spotting scopes and the environment in camp is always sociable.
 The campfire, the bar and relaxation area are perfect places to regale guests and staff alike with stories of the day’s activities.

 Due to the camp’s location on the banks of the Zambezi River it is not uncommon for animals, particularly elephant to wander through on their way down to the river, feeding on trees ensuring that guests enjoy an incredible sense that they really are in the heart of Africa.

 One of the principal attractions of the Lower Zambezi is the wide range of game viewing activities that can be enjoyed.
 The highly expert guides will take you walking with an armed scout and tracking animals on foot through the bush learning a huge amount about the flora and fauna as you go.
 You might like to spend the latter part of the afternoon paddling a stable canoe on the Zambezi watching animals coming down to drink and interact by the water’s edge.

 Wonderful open-topped vehicles would also take you further afield and at night a spotlight is used to see nocturnal creatures such as civet, porcupine and leopard on the prowl.
 Anyone who wants to try their hands at tiger fishing might catch a fish up to 20lbs and be assured of a good fight!
 A strict catch-and-release policy is observed.